tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTrafficToScene/AddARandomTrafficSimulatorScript/index.md

 ![random_traffic_simulator_inspector](random_traffic_simulator_inspector.png)

-Random Traffic Simulator as the name suggests generates traffic based on random numbers.
+Random Traffic Simulator, as the name suggests, generates traffic based on random numbers.
 To replicate situations you can set a specific [seed](https://en.wikipedia.org/wiki/Random_seed).

 You can also set `Vehicle Layer Mask` and `Ground Layer Mask`.